Annette Hans & Rebekka Seubert

 From 2011 to 2013, the Kunstverein was under the curatorial direction of Isabelle Busch and Franziska Solte who attended a more international program.
 This was reflected, i.a. in her inaugural exhibition "Is This Where It Ends?" by Sunah Choi and Haroon Mirza.
 However, the connection to local artists was not lost: In the exhibition series „Am Piano" (2012) young artists from Hamburg were invited to develop Cabinet exhibitions.
 Accompanying each exhibition movie nights took place in the cinema designed by Jesko Fezer.

-Anna Sabrina Schmid has been the programme director of the Kunstverein Harburger Bahnhof since 2014.
+Anna Sabrina Schmid has been the programme director of the Kunstverein Harburger Bahnhof from 2014 until 2016.
 Under her direction, the Kunstverein’s long-term collaboration with many international artists has led to several solo exhibitions and new productions.
 The Kunstverein Harburger Bahnhof not only hosts exhibitions; it also offers a space where artists can rehearse and work on their productions.
 Our focus lies on works with conceptual, spatial, and performative approaches, with a special emphasis on elements of sound.
 Thus, our collaboration with artists like Kasia Fudakowski, Hannah Weinberger, and Ruth Buchanan includes the production of an artist’s record, instead of an exhibition catalogue.
 Because this has become one of the main features of our programme, a temporary space for audio releases was developed in the gallery together with Nguyen Phuong-Dan.
 In this large phonographic library with the title Recordings, visitors are invited to explore the material collection of historical and current works recorded on a variety of media.

 Artistic director 2014-2016